 Copy partner: Sustain Your Style; Picture: Soul Wool

-Patagonia; European Outdoor Group Greenroom Voice, 2018.
+Other sources: Patagonia; European Outdoor Group Greenroom Voice, 2018.
 Recycled Wool – A primer for Newcomers & Rediscoverers